isomerpages/cpf-govbenefits/_when-will-i-be-paid/Assurance Package Cash.md

 </thead>
 	<tbody>
   <tr>
-    <td style="text-align:left; vertical-align:middle">If your NRIC is already linked to your PayNow, no action is required from you. <br><Br>If your NRIC is not linked to your PayNow, please contact your bank to do so as soon as possible.<br><br> Alternatively, you can also update your bank account details with us through our e-services. </td>
+    <td style="text-align:left; vertical-align:middle">No action is required. <br><Br>Contact your bank to link your NRIC to PayNow by 20 November 2022, if you have not done so. <br><br> Otherwise you can also update your bank account details with us through our e-services by 3 December 2022. </td>
        <td style="text-align:center; vertical-align:middle">For PayNow: <br>5 December 2022<br><br>For Bank crediting: <br>12 December 2022<br><br>For GovCash:<br>14 December 2022</td>
   </tr><tr></tr>
 </tbody>
 </table><br><br>
-If your eligibility has been reassessed recently, you will receive your AP Cash by end of the following month.</font>
+If your eligibility has been reassessed recently, you will receive your AP Cash automatically, no action is required.</font>